SebastianRzk/Looksyk/Readme.md

 The frontend still has some challenges.
 Performance can be improved and sometimes scrolling on the journal page has issues.

+**Project work and future**

+The project is a little hobby of mine, and I program a few lines sometimes when I feel like it and have the time.

+You can definitely try Looksyk out now, and once a deployment is ready, you can use it.

+If you have any changes or suggestions, please send me a pull request.
+For feature requests and bugs, you can submit an issue (or a pull request if you can).

 ## Roadmap